pgrady3/pgrady3.github.io/_pages/planes.md

     </div>
 </div>
 <div class="caption">
-    An ASG-32 in wave over California.
+    The instrument panel of an ASG-32 at 15,000 ft in mountain wave over California.
 </div>

 More recently, I got my license to fly powered aircraft.
-These machines are obviously a bit easier to keep in the air, but present a different set of challenges.
-Powered planes require less stick-and-rudder skill and tactical planning, but the airplane is more complex requiring a deeper technical knowledge and they often fly in complex airspace requiring coordination with air traffic control.
+I've spent most of my time in the Cessna 172.
+These machines are obviously easier to keep in the air, but present a different set of challenges from gliding.
 I've pulled at most +4.5 and -2.0 Gs in power planes, but I hope to increase these numbers dramatically.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">